ConduitNetwork/docs/integration_guides/Clouds/advanced_options.rst

 NETWORK MODE
   Unmanaged or Managed
 SECURITY MODE
-  Defines if Morpheus will control local firewall of provisioned servers and hosts.
+  Defines if Conduit will control local firewall of provisioned servers and hosts.

   ..
-IMPORTANT:: When local firewall management is enabled, Morpheus will automatically set an IP table rule to allow incoming connections on tcp port 22 from the Morpheus Appliance.
+IMPORTANT:: When local firewall management is enabled, Conduit will automatically set an IP table rule to allow incoming connections on tcp port 22 from the Conduit Appliance.

 STORAGE MODE
   Single Disk, LVM or Clustered